 According to my back-of-the-envelope calculations, Golden generated an average annual return of 89%.
 He planned to launch a hedge fund based on this impressive five-year track record.

 Fast-forward six months, and on February 5, 2018, the VelocityShares Daily Inverse VIX Short-Term ETN lost 15% of its value during regular trading hours… and lost an additional 96% (based on net asset value) in the aftermarket.

 Not only were five years’ worth of returns wiped out… but investors lost more than 70% of their original investment – in a single day.

 Golden’s “short VIX” trade turned out to be a real-life version of the turkey problem.

 The turkey problem in investing is psychologically pernicious.

-It’s tough to see that you are the investment equivalent of the turkey that has been well fed every single day… and Thanksgiving is coming up.
+It’s tough to see that you are the investor equivalent of the turkey who has been well fed every single day… and Thanksgiving is coming up.

 In fact, every day that passes, you become more convinced that you have unlocked the secret to making money in the market.

 As Taleb puts it, “Consider that [the turkey’s] feeling of safety reached its maximum when the risk was at the highest!”